nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

     ii xroad-proxy 6.8.5.20160929134539gitfe60f90
     ii xroad-securityserver 6.8.3-3-201605131138

-`Apt-get upgrade` command doesn’t install new packages - in this particular case new packages `xroad-monitor` and `xroad-addon-proxymonitor` installation is needed for upgrade of `xroad-securityserver` package.
+`apt-get upgrade` command doesn’t install new packages - in this particular case new packages `xroad-monitor` and `xroad-addon-proxymonitor` installation is needed for upgrade of `xroad-securityserver` package.

 To be sure that packages are installed correctly please use `sudo apt upgrade` or `sudo apt-get dist-upgrade` commands.